-Conducting research of this nature, to its logical conclusion was not easy and cheaper yet the researcher is self sponsored.
+Conducting research of this nature, to its logical conclusion is not easy and yet the researcher is self sponsored.

 However, I wish to conclude this section by saying that the above limitations did not impair the quality of the findings that follow in the next chapter.
-They however, slowed down the pace at which the study was conducted.
+They may however, slow down the pace at which the study was conducted.